mmb-carb/ESTA_Documentation/docs/USERS_GUIDE.md

 # ESTA User's Guide

 The purpose of this document is to show new users how to run ESTA.
-This does not present what ESTA does, or how it works, you can find that in the [User Documentation](USER_DOCS.md).
+This does not present what ESTA does, or how it works, you can find that in the [Basic Introduction](BASIC_INTRO.md).

 ## Table of Contents